 Cast and forged components are produced in a way that the smallest degree of further processing is needed to make them fulfill their intended purpose.

-For tensile tests, this means either removing specimens from specified locations or using the component as a whole to determine tensile strength.
 Testing the whole component requires high test loads and component-specific gripping arrangements and fastenings, while component geometries often result in the production of specimens with small final dimensions.
 For small round specimens, ZwickRoell provides special specimen grips which are easy to handle and allow the use of automatic extensometers; complete components are tested with the help of a comprehensive accessory and option package.

 In practice, where castings and forgings are concerned, reliable estimation of durability is of particular importance.
 This requires single specimens and, importantly, entire components such as forged connecting rods, to be tested intensively under cyclic loading.

 These high-cycle fatigue tests are reproduced, in resonance testing machines for example, and components are stressed with cyclic loads up to 600 kN at frequencies up to 285 Hz.
 ZwickRoell’s range of highly efficient, cost-effective resonance testing machines is now also backed by a greatly expanded servohydraulic testing machine portfolio.